areebatariqq/COURSE-REGISTRATION-PORTAL/README.md

 ├── students.txt    # File storing registered student IDs & passwords
 └── README.md       # Documentation

-(Exclude main.exe and .obj files from GitHub as they are system-specific build files.)

 The program will create/append to students.txt automatically when new users are registered.

 📸 Sample Menu